twentyse7en/irctc-ticket/README.md

 - With the rising AI tools, I wanted to check how quickly can I build this.
 I used Trae and Claude to build this.
 It's not jaw dropping experience but it's helpful, or I would have never done this.

 ## Todo

-If I frequently use this, I planning to implement:
 - Add info about how the screenshot should be
 - Improve error boundary UI
 - If I add the same ticket again update the old one (don't duplicate)